solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Exercise 5: Install the Logic Apps Gateway

--   [Download] and tnstall the Logic Apps Gateway
+-   [Download][Logic Apps Gateway] and install the Logic Apps Gateway
 -   Select **I accept the terms...** checkbox
 -   Select **Install**
 -   Enter the lab user email, then select **Sign in**